lampsolutions/LampSBtcPayShopware/README.md

 ## Brief Description

-LampSBtcPayShopware is an Shopware 5 plugin which helps you to accept crypto currencies like Bitcoin on your Shopware Shop.
+LampSBtcPayShopware is an Shopware 5 plugin which helps you to accept crypto currencies like Bitcoin and Bitcoin Lightning on your Shopware Shop.

 The following services are supported as an payment gateway by the plugin: